 Chaos to creativity was not what we expected with the health crisis

-Chaos to creativity is actually shifting balance of who we are and what we want now.
+Chaos to creativity is actually shifting the balance of who we are and what we want now.
 We were in overdrive before the virus hit.
 Every single one of us had too much to do, and we were obsessed with getting everything done every day.
 The good old days were chaotic and stressful.
-Now that we no longer have the million things to do, we have had to think about and reinvent who we really are.
+Now that we no longer have a million things to do, we have had to think about and reinvent who we really are.

 Parents are spending more time with their children